MichelleJiam/ftptester/README.md

 Current tests:
 - Conversion: cspdiuxX%n

 Bonus tests (’ # space +)  are currently mixed in with basic tests.
 These results are prefixed with "Bonus".
+You can ignore these if you're not doing bonus.

 ## Installation